Srekel/the-debuginator/README.md

 ### :heavy_check_mark: Scrollable

 Can handle any number of items, the "hot" one will be centered (ish) smoothly.

+Also supports scrolling with for example mouse wheel.

 ### :heavy_check_mark: Performant